KIPAC/Physics89L/docs/setup.md

 It does have the nice feature of complete environment, so you won't have to use the terminal to install anything.

-You can download anaconda for free [here](https://www.anaconda.com/products/individual).
+You can download anaconda for free [HERE](https://www.anaconda.com/download).
+- Click "Skip registration" instead of providing your email
+- Install Python 3.11 to ensure code compatibility

 This installation will include numpy, matplotlib, scipy and jupyter so you shouldn't have to do anything else.

 ### Option 2:  Installing 'miniconda'

-You can also get up and running with [Miniconda](https://conda.io/en/latest/miniconda.html).
-Follow the instructions in the link for your computer to set it up.
+You can also get up and running with [Miniconda](https://www.anaconda.com/docs/getting-started/miniconda/install).
+Follow the instructions in the link, specific to your operating system.
 This will require that you do a number of things in the terminal window, but the instructions should be clear enough that you can set things up even if you haven't used a terminal window before.

-Once you have installed and setup up miniconda, run this command in the terminal window to install the extra packages that you will need for this course
+Once you have installed and setup up Miniconda, run this command in the terminal window to install the extra packages that you will need for this course

-	`conda install python=3.8 numpy scipy matplotlib jupyter`
+	`conda install python=3.11 numpy scipy matplotlib jupyter`

 ## Downloading the notebooks and data